vicsim181/PurBeurre_P8/README.md

 # **Pur Beurre, the website allowing you to look for healthier food!**

 ## What is the objective of this website?
-Behind this website  goal is to allow the user to find healthier products than the ones he already consumes.
+Behind this website the goal is to allow the user to find healthier products than the ones he already consumes.

 ## How does it work?